My Heart Health Matters

 - 5 to 15 years after quitting: stroke rate is reduced, lung cancer death rate decreases to about half and risk of various cancers decrease.

-If you're ready to talk about quitting, we're ready to help
+If you're ready to talk about quitting, resources are ready to help